General semantics: Language as a core concern

-The science

-Many recognized specialists in the knowledge areas where Korzybski claimed to have anchored general semantics—biology, epistemology, mathematics, neurology, physics, psychiatry, etc.—supported his work in his lifetime, including Cassius J. Keyser, C. B. Bridges, W. E. Ritter, P. W. Bridgman, G. E. Coghill, William Alanson White, Clarence B. Farrar, David Fairchild, and Erich Kähler.
+Criticism

 Korzybski wrote in the preface to the third edition of Science and Sanity (1947) that general semantics "turned out to be an empirical natural science".
 But the type of existence, if any, of universals and abstract objects is an issue of serious debate within metaphysical philosophy.
 So Black summed up general semantics as "some hypothetical neurology fortified with dogmatic metaphysics".
 And in 1952, two years after Korzybski died, American skeptic Martin Gardner wrote, "[Korzybski's] work moves into the realm of cultism and pseudo-science."

 Former Institute of General Semantics executive director Steve Stockdale has compared GS to yoga.
 "First, I'd say that there is little if any benefit to be gained by just knowing something about general semantics.
 The benefits come from maintaining an awareness of the principles and attitudes that are derived from GS and applying them as they are needed.
 You can sort of compare general semantics to yoga in that respect... knowing about yoga is okay, but to benefit from yoga you have to do yoga."
 Similarly, Kenneth Burke explains Korzybski's kind of semantics contrasting it, in A Grammar of Motives, with a kind of Burkean poetry by saying "Semantics is essentially scientist, an approach to language in terms of knowledge, whereas poetic forms are kinds of action".